GelsonMR/starwars-transaction-control/README.md

 2. **Planetary ranking:**

-   The planets list, ranks each one by the number of transactions made, so the first ones are the ones with most transactions.
+   The planets list ranks each one by the number of transactions made, so the first ones are the ones with most transactions.
 And at the bottom of each card we can check the total amount on those transactions.

    ![Planets list](screenshots/image-2.png)